Call 316-799-0433 and Get Help Now!

 Staging an intervention is a tried-and-true way to get an addict to go to treatment programs addiction rehabilitation.
-If you’re concerned about someone in your life, someone who’s frighteningly different as a result of substance addiction, and an intervention could be the answer for getting them help.
+If you’re concerned about someone in your life in Wichita, KS, someone who’s frighteningly different as a result of substance addiction, and an intervention could be the answer for getting them help.
 Addiction is frightening for both the addict and the addict’s friends and family.
 You could be asking, “How can I help my friend get clean once more?” and “What is my role in getting my loved one sober?”
-Friends and family members care deeply for the one who is affected by drug and/or alcohol abuse, but it will wear them down to the bone to have to say “no” all of the time.
+Friends and family members in Wichita, KS care deeply for the one who is affected by drug and/or alcohol abuse, but it will wear them down to the bone to have to say “no” all of the time.
 You can’t be afraid of confrontation: don’t let fear stop you from taking action.
-Call Recovery Treatment Care at 316 749-2003 for information about interventions and how to coordinate one.
+Call us at 316-799-0433 for information about interventions and how to coordinate one.

 What Is an Intervention?